aidyp/adp/content/post/passwords.md

 Every time a user logs on to the website, they present their username and password.
 The website then checks the password against this list of passwords.
 If it's correct, access granted.
 If not, try again.
 To prevent an attacker from just trying every password under the sun, we can design our website to lock access after someone has failed to log in multiple times.

 This, while necessary, is not sufficient protection.
 Anyone with access to the password list can pretend to be any user.
 This password list must be protected.
 Disaster would strike if it fell into the wrong hands.
 You could encrypt the password list, but you'd still need to have the encryption key somewhere.
 This is a little harder for an attacker, as she now must steal both the key and the list, but it still isn't a meaningful barrier.

-These kinds of breaches happen [all the time](https://en.wikipedia.org/wiki/List_of_data_breaches)
+You might hope it's rare that data is stolen from websites.
+Unfortunately, your hope is unfounded.
+These kinds of breaches happen [all the time](https://en.wikipedia.org/wiki/List_of_data_breaches).
 The question is, how can these passwords be protected, even if (when) this master list is stolen?

 ### make a hash of it